llvm/llvm-project/clang/docs/ClangOffloadBundler.rst

   A code object, specified using its Bundle Entry ID, can be loaded and executed on a target processor, if:

-  * Their offload kind are the same.
+  * Their offload kinds are the same.
-  * Their target triple are compatible.
+  * Their target triples are compatible.
-  * Their Target ID are compatible as defined in :ref:`compatibility-target-id`.
+  * Their Target IDs are compatible as defined in :ref:`compatibility-target-id`.

 .. _clang-target-id: